 The household economy approach has its origins in Amartya Sen’s theory of exchange entitlements, and was initially developed as an approach to famine prediction by EfDs co-founder and director of research, John Seaman, who led the team in Save the Children UK that developed and piloted the HEA over 20 years ago.

 Since then, the HEA has been adopted as a method of famine early warning by many governments and humanitarian agencies across sub-Saharan Africa, as well as by the USAID Famine Early Warning Systems Network (FEWS NET).
 An EfD staff member was seconded to FEWS NET in Washington, D.C. from 2012-14 providing technical support to the programme, and EfD continues to extend and improve HEA methodology.
-We are currently increasing the scope of HEA work through the groundbreaking development of advanced analytical HEA software.
+We have increased the scope of HEA work through the ground-breaking development of advanced analytical HEA software (OHEA®).

 How HEA works